top of page

 This year has been a year of misery for the people of Holland, Zeeland and Friesland.
 The Frisians were affected the worst and their land between Texel, Medemblik and Stavoren was swallowed by the sea.
 And the Zuiderzee 'southern sea' bosom was disproportionately enlarged.
 Texel and Wieringen, until then part of land, were torn away from it by the sea.

-So, in the twelfth-century, Medemblik, and whole region Westfriesland for that matter, became geographically isolated.
+So, in the twelfth-century, Medemblik, and the whole region of Westfriesland for that matter, became geographically isolated.
 To a large extend as a consequence of the destructive interaction between homo oeconomicus and his landscape.
 To the east, the River Vlie slowly and with shocks had changed into an inland sea, the Zuiderzee 'southern sea'.
 To the north, the Creil Woods were turned into sea as well.
-To the west, the small River Rekere had widened too, and separated Westfriesland from the early-medieval pagus 'district' Kinhem or Kinheim, later named Kennemerland.
-Kennemerland is the area stretching along the North Sea dunes and where the counts of West Frisia firmly were in control.
+To the west, the small River Rekere had widened too after the North Sea had found its way through the dunes near the the town of Callantsoog, and separated the region of Westfriesland from the early-medieval pagus 'territory' Kinhem, and known today as Kennemerland.
+Kennemerland is the area stretching along the North Sea dunes, and where the counts of West Frisia (later Holland) firmly were in control.

 3. Dare

-After the Vikings Rorik of Dorestad and Godfrid the Sea-King, who had ruled as Frankish dukes over West Frisia over the period 841 until 885 with their power base maybe even in nearby settlement of Hallem, modern Egmond-Binnen in Kennemerland, the Frisian nobleman Gerulf the Elder immediately stepped in.
-It is speculated that Count Gerulf the Elder descended from King Radbod, see earlier this post.
+After the Vikings Rorik of Dorestad and Godfrid the Sea-King, who had ruled as Frankish dukes over West Frisia over the period 841 until 885 with their power base maybe even in nearby settlement of Hallem, the modern village of Egmond-Binnen in the area of Kennemerland, the Frisian nobleman Gerulf the Elder immediately stepped in.
+It's speculated that Count Gerulf the Elder descended from King Radbod, see earlier this blog post.
 Whatever his pedigree, Gerulf and his offspring would be successful in achieving an autonomous powerful earldom.
 They are the founding fathers of the powerful county of West Frisia, later to become the County of Holland.
 Thus, important for the creation of the Netherlands, eventually.
 Or should these credits go to the Vikings Rorik and Godfrid since these 'civilized gents' ruled this same area as an entity first?
-Interesting idea, Holland founded by Danish warlords.
+Interesting thought: Holland founded by Danish warlords.

-Whomever we should award the Founding Father Medal of Holland, what is interesting is that in first instance the Gerulfings named themselves counts of West Frisia.
+Whomever we should be awarded the Founding Father Medal of Holland, what is interesting that in first instance the Gerulfings named themselves counts of West Frisia.
 Only at the turn of eleventh to the twelfth century, they re-titled themselves as count of Holdland or Holtland, later changed into Holland.
 With this act, separating themselves from greater Frisia more to the north and east, and creating a new identity.
-Re-branding is therefore not something invented in modern history.
+Re-branding is, therefore, not something invented in modern history.

 The dynasty of the Gerulfings was able to acquire most of what used to be West Frisia.
-From the islands Wieringen and Texel in the north, to modern province Zeeland in the south of the Netherlands.
-The count-less and lord-free region Westfriesland which had arisen from around 800, as explained before, turned out to be the pièce de résistance.
+From the islands of Wieringen and Texel in the north, to the modern province of Zeeland in the south of the Netherlands.
+The count-less and lord-free region of Westfriesland which had arisen from around 800, as explained before, turned out to be the pièce de résistance.
 A civil war within Frisia.
-According to the chronicles, an important battle between the Westfrisians and Count Dirk II took place at Rinasburg, modern town of Rijnsburg, on 10 August, 975.
-Count Dirk was so relieved, he founded a chapel dedicated to Saint Lawrence.
+According to the chronicles, an important battle between the Westfrisians and Count Dirk II took place at Rinasburg, the modern town of Rijnsburg, on 10 August 975.
+Count Dirk was so relieved he won, that he founded a chapel dedicated to Saint Lawrence.
 Later a church was built on the spot, followed by the foundation of an abbey in the twelfth century.
 Further hostilities happened in the year 993.
 This battle was won by the Westfrisians after killing the count of West Frisia, Arnulf of Ghent.

 By the way, it was Count Arnulf who offered refuge to Archbishop Dunstan when he was banished from England by King Eadwig.
-Asylum just as his predecessor King Aldgisl of Frisia had offered to the bishop of York in the seventh century.
-Read our post The biography of Aldgisl, unplugged, and learn more about this early refugee case.
+Giving asylum, just as his predecessor King Aldgisl of Frisia had offered to the bishop of York in the seventh century.
+Read our blog post The biography of Aldgisl, unplugged, and learn more about this earliest refugee case in the Netherlands.

 For long the Westfrisians were able to withstand the professional armies of the counts of West Frisia c.q.
 Holland, although they must have been outnumbered strongly.
 By making use of the marshy and inaccessible land, they could apply the tactics of guerrilla warfare.
 A thing the (descendants of the) Dutch became good at in the centuries to come, like the Boer Wars in South Africa, and the large scale colonial wars in the Dutch East Indies.
 Moreover, salt marsh areas were inaccessible during most of the year for a heavy army.
 Too wet.
 Therefore, the fighting had to be done in winter time, when frost turned the soil solid and lakes into ice.
 This whilst summer time traditionally was the season to battle.
 Compare also the famous battle of 1517 in the salt marsh area of Land Wursten; Joan of Arc an inspiration for Land Wursten.

-William II, count of Holland and Zeeland, ánd elected as Holy Roman Emperor, was even slain by Westfrisians, after he fell through the ice during a winter campaign.
-It happened in January 1256 at Hoogwoud.
+William II, count of Holland and Zeeland, and elected as Holy Roman Emperor, was even slain by the Westfrisians, after he fell through the ice during a winter campaign.
+It happened in January 1256 near the village of Hoogwoud.
 Sometimes this deed is depicted as a barbaric thing to do, or as a death-by-change without knowing who he really was.
 Rubbish.
 Of course, the Westfrisians knew who he was.
 He was not solo-hiking through the area in moth-eaten lumberjack cloths.
-Let’s face it, the man was not on a holiday trip in Westfriesland.
+Let's face it, the man was not on a holiday trip in the region of Westfriesland.
 He was on a specific business trip, and he and his great army could not have travelled unnoticed.
 He was the Holy Roman Emperor.

 The irony of the murder of William II is, that he granted the Frisians freedom privileges eight years before.
-It was in the year 1248 when Count William was crowned Holy Roman Emperor in the Aachen Cathedral in Germany.
-During the coronation, Frisians were gathered in the cathedral too.
+It was in the year 1248, when Count William was crowned Holy Roman Emperor in the Aachen Cathedral in Germany.
+During the coronation, Frisians were gathered in the cathedral too because they had been decisive in the siege of the city earlier.
 William II reconfirmed in an official charter the so-called freedom privileges that Charlemagne had given to the Frisians many centuries before, which meant the Frisians were not subordinate to any lord other than the emperor himself.
 Apparently, the counts of Holland since then were illiterate, because their efforts to subdue the rest of Frisia did not rest.
-Or maybe William thought these Charlemagne privileges were only applicable for Mid Frisia and East Frisia, and not for Westfriesland?
-Read also our post Magnus' Choice.
+Or maybe William thought these Charlemagne privileges were only applicable for Mid Frisia and East Frisia, and not for the region of Westfriesland?
+Read also our blog post Magnus' Choice.
 The origins of the Frisian Freedom.

 4. Epilogue

 The Westfrisians, or Westflingi, received their nickname bestiales Fresones 'beastly Frisians' from the monks of the Abbey of Egmond after Count Arnulf of West Frisia had been killed in the year 993.
 This nickname was somewhat unfair because the counts of Frisia were no less savagely.
-Although, it must be said, the unmanageable reputation of the Westfrisians was still illustrated in the year 1608, when they sabotaged the famous and daring project of Jan Adriaenszoon Leeghwater to reclaim lake Beemster (nowadays a UNESCO-protected polder) by destroying its dikes.
-Even before their rebellious attitude showed when the Westfrisian town of Enkhuizen joined on 21 May, 1572, as the first city of the Netherlands in the uprising against the kingdom of Spain.
+And that is understatement.
+Although, it must be said, the unmanageable reputation of the Westfrisians was still illustrated in the year 1608, when they sabotaged the famous and daring project of Jan Adriaenszoon Leeghwater to reclaim Lake Beemster (nowadays a UNESCO-protected polder) by destroying its dykes.
+Even before their rebellious attitude showed, when the Westfrisian town of Enkhuizen joined on 21 May 1572, as the first town of the Netherlands, in the uprising against the king of Spain.

-Anyhow, the Frisians of present-day province Friesland should be grateful for the centuries-long fight the Westfrisians were able to put up against the counts.
+Anyhow, the Frisians of the present-day province of Friesland should be grateful for the centuries-long fight the Westfrisians were able to put up.
 A fight both against the elements of nature, as well as against the counts of West Frisia, as said, later to become the counts of Holland.
-It slowed down the ambitions of the Gerulfing dynasty to conquer the rest of Frisia, which they thought they were entitled to.
-If Westfriesland had fallen into their greedy hands sooner, who knows the Gerulfings might have succeeded to incorporate the rest of Frisia as well.
-That could have meant the disappearance of the Mid-Frisian language during the High Middle Ages.
-Similar as happened in the regions Ommelanden in province Groningen and in county Ostfriesland.
+It slowed down the ambitions of the Gerulfing dynasty to conquer the rest of Frisia east of the River Vlie all the way to the River Weser, which they thought they were entitled to.
+If the region of Westfriesland had fallen into their greedy hands sooner, who knows the Gerulfings might have succeeded to incorporate the rest of Frisia as well.
+That could have meant the disappearance of the Mid-Frisian language during the High Middle Ages all together.
+Similar as happened in the regions of Ommelanden in the province of Groningen, and in the county of Ostfriesland.

-Count of Holland William IV tried to invade the two sealands Westergo and Oostergo, what is together more or less modern province Friesland, at Stavoren in the year 1345.
-Commonly the Battle of Warns.
+Count of Holland William IV tried to invade the two sealands Westergo and Oostergo, what is together more or less the modern province of Friesland, at Stavoren in the year 1345.
+Commonly known as the Battle of Warns.
 The count's armies were defeated by the 'wild Frisians'.
 According to the contemporary chronicler De Lettenhove, the Frisians were dressed in heavy boots and in long coats made of heavy cloth.
 He furthermore wrote that the Frisians did not take captives or hostages, which was the practice in warfare that time.
 They just slaughtered everyone.
-Above all, they immediately charged at the Holland army of William IV and started "chopping and stabbing like they were killing Saracens", the name for Muslims from northern Africa.
-Indeed, William IV was killed too, following the 'good' example as happened before to Holy Roman Emperor William II in Westfriesland in 1256 when the ice did not hold his body weight.
+Above all, they immediately charged at the Holland army of William IV and started "chopping and stabbing like they were killing Saracens", i.e. the name for Muslims from northern Africa.
+Indeed, William IV was killed too, following the 'good example' as happened before to Holy Roman Emperor William II near the village of Hoogwoud in 1256, when the ice did not hold his body weight.
 William IV should have been warned if he had known the history of his ancestors better.
-Check out our vlog about the Battle of Warns at 1345.

 Note - featured image Marco van Middelkoop